-- Wrongful death expenses, in cases where a family has lost a loved one
+- Wrongful death expenses, in cases where families have lost loved ones

 Determining the cause of mesothelioma and calculating the corresponding damages is a highly complex matter that requires a person with legal expertise.
-Fortunately, the attorneys at D’Amico Law Firm have specific experience in handling these types of cases.
-Our team knows how to build legal strategies that will lead to maximum compensation for victims and their families.
+Fortunately, our attorneys at D’Amico Law Offices have specific experience in handling these types of cases.
+Our team knows how to build legal strategies that can lead to maximum compensation for victims and their families.

 Asbestos exposure at work can happen in many different ways, depending on the type of job involved.
 For the most part, asbestos and health risk concerns involve the handling of materials and products that are constructed or treated with asbestos.

-Various occupations that might involve a risk of asbestos exposure include:
+Various occupations that might involve a risk of asbestos exposure include those listed below.

 In addition, these workers were often outfitted with protective clothing made of asbestos.
-Such clothing can create asbestos dust due to wear and tear.
+Such clothing can create asbestos dust from wear and tear.

-Metal workers include iron and steel workers, welders, foundry employees, sheet metal workers, metal craftsmen, and other related trades.
+Metalworkers include iron and steelworkers, welders, foundry employees, sheet metal workers, metal craftsmen and other related trades workers.
 For metalworkers, cutting or sawing products or materials treated with asbestos can release the fibers into the air.
-Actually, activities such as drilling or installing metal studs, welding metal sheets, or even removing metal items can disturb asbestos particles.
+Actually, activities such as drilling or installing metal studs, welding metal sheets or even removing metal items can disturb asbestos particles.

-Metal workers can be exposed both in the private sector as well as the military, especially for those who work on Navy ships and in shipyards.
+Metalworkers can be exposed in the private sector as well as the military, especially those who work on Navy ships and in shipyards.

 These types of job locations and equipment can place bricklayers at high risk for asbestos inhalation, especially if they are removing or handling such items.